Anil Potti: Research questions and Institute of Medicine report on 'Omics'

 Following questions raised about genomics research that was led by Potti and Nevins at Duke between 2004 and 2010, the National Cancer Institute requested that the Institute of Medicine (IOM) establish a committee to recommend ways to strengthen omics-based test development and evaluation.
 The IOM's recommendations released in March 2012 spoke to the many parties responsible for discovery and development of omics-based tests, including investigators, their institutions, sponsors of research, the FDA, and journals.
 The report identified best practices to enhance development, evaluation, and translation of omics-based tests while simultaneously reinforcing steps to ensure that these tests are appropriately assessed for scientific validity before they are used to guide patient treatment in clinical trials.
 The IOM's recommendations aimed to ensure that progress in omics test development is grounded in sound scientific practice and is reproducible, resulting not only in improved health care but also in continued public trust.

 The IOM report further added that "failure by many parties [at Duke] to detect or act on problems with key data and computational methods … led to the inappropriate enrollment of patients in clinical trials, premature launch of companies and retraction of dozens of research papers."
 The report specifically called for scientific investigators to make the data, computer codes and computational procedures used to develop their clinical tests "publicly accessible for independent review" and to ensure that their data and research steps are presented comprehensibly.
 The report also found that so-called "omics" tests – such as genomics and proteomics, which are diagnostic tools based on molecular patterns – are in general highly prone to errors.
 IOM committee chair Gilbert Omenn, a computational biologist at the University of Michigan, said the problems could have been avoided.
-But he noted, as well, that those kind of problems were not unique to Duke."There are a lot of lessons here that surely apply to other places," Omenn said.
+But he noted, as well, that those kinds of problems were not unique to Duke.
+"There are a lot of lessons here that surely apply to other places," Omenn said.

-Continuing controversy

-One question that neither Duke nor people involved in the research have been able to explicitly answer thus far is how data corruption or manipulation that would require thorough knowledge of microarray data warehouse (large specialised databases) as well as bioinformatics occurred.
-Robert Califf's comments about TMQF only addresses data provenance, adequate quantitative collaboration, accountability and open dialogue about issues beyond the individual lab and systems to deal with conflict of interest.

-In a curt exchange with committee member Thomas Fleming, a professor of biostatistics at the University of Washington, Joseph Nevins refused to say how he believed the data problems occurred.
-When Fleming pointed out that because the problems in the data improved the experimental results, it seemed that they were introduced intentionally.
-"I can't address it," Nevins responded.
-"I just can't get into a position of speculating on how it happened."